openhab/openhab-docs/developers/index.md

    - `-Dspotless.check.skip=true` : Skips the spotless file formatting checks
    - `-Dohc.version=3.0.2` : The version of openhab you are building for

-1. To start your new binding it's a good practise to commit your code on a new git branch:
+1. To start your new binding it's a good practice to commit your code on a new git branch:

    ```bash
    git checkout -b <mynewbranch>